dalance/svlint/md/ruleset-designintent.md

 When synthesised into a netlist, generate blocks should have labels so that their inferred logic can be detected in hierarchical paths.
-Although the LRM is clear about the implict naming of unlabelled generate blocks, see IEEE1800-2017 clause 27.6, using a well-named label provides some clarification about the author's intention for that logic.
+Although the LRM is clear about the implict naming of unlabelled generate blocks (see IEEE1800-2017 clause 27.6), using a well-named label provides some clarification about the intention behind that logic.
 In the similar **ruleset-verifintent**, these rules are not enabled because they (mostly) relate to synthesizable hardware.
 ```toml